18 Critical Rules To Deal With A Crisis/Disaster At Work

 If you do not know how to fix a problem, you need to know someone who does.

 Your network of relationships is one of the most valuable things you have in any organization.
-As a leader, manager, team leader, or individual contributor, it is “who you know, not what you know” that gets a crisis resolved.
+As a leader, manager, team leader, or individual contributor, it is “who you know, not what you know” that resolves a crisis.
 If you do not know the right people to involve during an emergency, you need to at least know someone who has a great people network to call upon.

 5. Understand The Task At Hand